We are a very active community group whose main aim is to reduce carbon emissions in the Bradford on Avon Community Area.

 - campaign at a local and national level for actions supporting low carbon living.

-We have now moved from beoing a CIC to a community group and you can support our work by becoming a paid-up member of the group with a payment of £5 per annum.
-For more details and to apply click here.
+You can support our work by becoming a paid-up member of the group with a payment of £10 (or £2 unwaged) per annum if you are over 16.
+For more details, see the Support Us page and to apply click here.